 Many self-storage providers in Canada will require that you either show proof of insurance or purchase an insurance policy from them before you can rent a unit.

-While you are at it, consider shopping around for a better home policy with Rates.ca.
+Look for an all-risk, replacement cost policy to make sure your stored items are fully protected.
+And while you’re at it, consider shopping around for a better home insurance policy with RATESDOTCA.

 Interested in creating content with RATESDOTCA?
 Contact us at firstname.lastname@example.org.

 Don't waste time calling around for home insurance